tigerbeetle/tigerbeetle/docs/reference/accounts.md

 ### `id`

-This is the identifier, the primary key, of the account.
+This is the unique identifier, the primary key, of the account.

 As an example, you might use a UUID (encoded as an integer) that ties the account back to a row in a SQL database.